BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025/README.md

 # 🏛️ RISC-V SoC Tapeout Program 2025

 Welcome!
-This repository serves as the **master repository** for the documention of my learnings in the 20-week Risc-V SoC Tapeout Program (2025).
+This repository serves as the **master documentation hub** for **Phase 1** of my journey in the **RISC-V SoC Reference Tapeout Program 2025**.
 It contains documentation of the tasks, labs and notes in the form of a weekly repository.
+In the phase 1, we basically completed the entire physical design flow of the VSDBabySoC using all opensource tools.

 Each week of this program involves:
 - 📚 Learning from provided resources.